Tanvir000Tonoy/2025/January 2025.md

 25.01.2025<br>
 Rakibul Vhaiya got the visa.
 Foysal expressed that the laptop I bought for him was functioning properly.
 I disclosed my visa grant news to my neighbor.
 Learned Excel 48->54%.
 Going to select my course structures soon.
 Spent quality time with my family.
 Also fixed my mother's sewing machine.

-27.01.2025 <br>
+27.01.2025<br>
-I have purchased the airline Ticket the details are here : I got the whole point this airticket .
-Another mission acchomplished :
+I have purchased the airline ticket.
+The details are here: I got the whole point of this airticket.
+Another mission accomplished:
-1. Shopping Done
+1. Shopping done
 2. Got an Airtag of mine :)
 3. It's so cool...

-28.01.2025 <br>
+28.01.2025<br>
 The face-care routine commenced properly.
 I got the idea how to use the product with my face.
-I also collected few other things like socks for abroad.
-Later today I solved the DPs / LDS profit of my bank account in Bangladeshi Bank called Al-Arafa Islamic bank ltd. At the end I meet with a group chair person called Mr X who studied in Australia Tasmenia .
-I got to apply for a e driving licence .
-I have drived today for few kilomiters.
+I also collected a few other things like socks for abroad.
+Later today I solved the DPs / LDS profit of my bank account in Bangladeshi Bank called Al-Arafa Islamic Bank Ltd. At the end, I met with a group chairperson called Mr. X who studied in Australia, Tasmania.
+I got to apply for an e-driving license.
+I have driven today for a few kilometers.

+29.01.2025<br>
-29. Making the excel sheet of my items that I will take with me to Australia
+Making the Excel sheet of my items that I will take with me to Australia.

+30.01.2025<br>
-30. I have tailored all the jeens pants alongside the T shirts .
-And planning for the party of my visa grant
+I have tailored all the jeans pants alongside the T-shirts.
+And planning for the party of my visa grant.

+31.01.2025<br>
-31. Today I will celebrate a party in "Kacchi Vai " with childhood friends. as well as I have finished the Microsoft excel so gonna treat myself for that :)
+Today I will celebrate a party in "Kacchi Vai" with childhood friends.
+I have also finished Microsoft Excel, so I'm going to treat myself for that :)